NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Causes

 Cold sores are caused by herpes simplex viruses.
 There are two types of herpes simplex viruses, known as type 1 and type 2.
-Cold sores are usually caused by herpes simplex type 1, but can also be caused by herpes simplex type 2.
-The herpes virus is spread through the fluid in the blisters or open sores, for instance through kissing, oral sex, or shared objects.
+Cold sores are usually caused by herpes simplex type 1.
+The type 2 herpes simplex virus causes genital herpes.
+The herpes virus is spread through the fluid in the blisters or open sores, for instance through kissing, but also through objects or fingers that touch your mouth.
+It can also be spread during oral sex.
+The viruses may be passed on from your mouth to a sexual partner's genital area.
+Type 1 herpes viruses can also cause genital herpes this way.

 Prevalence

 It is estimated that about 60 to 90% of all people in Germany are carriers of the herpes simplex virus type 1.
 The likelihood of having the virus in your body increases with age.
 A lot of people aren’t aware that they have it because they don’t have any symptoms.
-It is thought that the virus ends up leading to cold sores in about 20 to 40% of people who have it.
+It is thought that an infection ends up leading to cold sores in about 20 to 40% of people who have the virus.

 Outlook